Marine Corps Job: MOS 2799 Military Interpreters and Translators

 Military interpreters and translators have an important role in the U.S. Marine Corps, helping troops communicate with people in foreign countries.
 The Marine Corps job of translator includes duties such as conducting language interpretation activities that generally are not related to intelligence gathering.

-This job is considered a free military occupational specialty (FMOS), meaning any Marine can apply for it.
-But some proficiency in a foreign language — one the military deems necessary— is required.
-The Marine Corps categorizes this job as MOS 2799.
-It's open to Marines between the ranks of private through master gunnery sergeant.
+The Marine Corps considers the job a free military occupational specialty (FMOS), meaning any Marine can apply for it, but the individual must demonstrate proficiency in the language in question.
+The Marine Corps categorizes this job as MOS 2799, and it is open to any Marine ranking from private through master gunnery sergeant.

-They also are tasked with interviewing friendly non-English speaking civilians such as police, clergymen and other citizens to obtain information of military value.
+They must also interview friendly non-English speaking civilians such as police, clergymen, and other citizens to obtain information of military value.

-It's also up to these Marines to determine whether the information they gather from their interpretation and the person providing it is reputable.
+These Marines are responsible for determining whether they can trust the person providing the information and their interpretation of it.
 They write reports to that effect for use by unit commander and for other troops.

-Note that these Marines generally do not handle translation or interpretation duties concerning enemy combatants or other hostile people.
-But on some occasions, these interpreters may be called upon to assist with interrogations, always under the supervision of counterintelligence specialists.
+These Marines generally do not handle translation or interpretation duties concerning enemy combatants or other hostile people.
+On some occasions, these interpreters may be called upon to assist with interrogations, but they are always under the supervision of counterintelligence specialists.

 Qualifying as a Military Translator/Interpreter

-You'll be tested for your proficiency and may receive some additional language training depending on the needs of the Marine Corps.
+The Marine Corps will test your proficiency and may provide some additional language training depending on their needs.

-Be advised, however, that there are some foreign languages that the Marine Corps and other branches of the U.S. Armed Forces consider more valuable than others.
-The many dialects of Arabic, the languages of central Asia, Spanish and Pashto have become top priorities in recent years.
+The Marine Corps and other branches of the U.S. Armed Forces may consider some foreign languages more valuable than others.
+For example, the many dialects of Arabic, the languages of central Asia, Spanish, and Pashto have become top priorities in recent years.